byegor/byegor.github.io/_posts/2020-02-21-spring-dynamodb-async.md

     }
 }
 ```
-## 5. Spring DynamoDB Integration Test
+# 5. Spring DynamoDB Integration Test

+###### 5.1 Maven dependencies
-For running integration test with DynamoDB we need DynamoDBLocal dependency
+For running integration test with DynamoDB we need DynamoDBLocal, which is not really the DynamoDB, but SQLite with
+implemented DynamoDB interfaces on top of it.
 ```xml
 <dependency>
     <groupId>com.amazonaws</groupId>